Let Don answer!

 Why don’t you charge for this?

 Excellent question!
-For now, Jacob and I have decided to pay the administrative costs to produce this newsletter in the hopes that it will help put our peers’ great work in front of as many people’s eyes as possible.
+For now, Jacob and I have decided to pay the administrative costs to produce this newsletter in the hopes that it will help put our peers’ outstanding work in front of as many people’s eyes as possible.
 However, as the newsletter keeps quickly adding subscribers, the costs of maintaining and mailing it have skyrocketed (not to mention website hosting fees and podcast costs, etc).
+We also pay some of our young contributors and we have launched an ambitious original program for freelancers.
 And so…

 How can I help?

 By joining The Sunday Long Read Membership Program!
 You can become a monthly or annual member.
-Your support will help us maintain and mail the newsletter, help some of our young producers and—hopefully—help us pay freelancers for their original work.
+Your support will help us maintain and mail the newsletter, help some of our young producers and help us pay freelancers for their original work, which is showcased in our SLR Originals program.
 We depend on our members for ideas that have made the SLR even better.
 And we give our members a few extra goodies, like earlier Sunday delivery of the newsletter and exclusive bonus content.
+We also have partnered with a publishing sponsor, Ruth Ann Harnisch.

 There’s another way you can help: Please send suggestions (including your own work!) by tweeting with the hashtag #SundayLR or emailing them to editors@SundayLongRead.com.
-If you have any critiques or suggestions – or even a kind word – we’re all ears: editors@SundayLongRead.com.
+If you have any critiques or suggestions – or even a kind word – we’re all ears: editors@SundayLongRead.